Located near Port de Sant Miquel, and only accessible on foot, these two secluded coves boast crystalline waters and are perfect for snorkelling.

 Water Safety & Clarity

 The water here is calm, shallow and turquoise but there are no lifeguards.
-So, even if it is quite good for beginner swimmers and children, you must take care.
+So, even though it's quite good for beginner swimmers and children, you must take care.

-Caló des Moltons is a pebbled beach, so you will probably be more comfortable on one of the sun beds offered by Utopia beach club.
-Es Pas de S’Illa de Bosc, on the other hand, is a sandy stretch much more comfortable to lie on, although there are also stones.
+Caló des Moltons is a pebbled beach, Es Pas de S’Illa de Bosc, on the other hand, is a sandy stretch much more comfortable to lie on, although there are also stones.

 No watersports or other activities are on offer at these two coves.
 However, their crystal clear waters inhabited by small fish and crabs are great for snorkellers to explore.